Aegean Airlines: Olympic Air acquisition

 On 26 January 2011, the European Commission blocked the merger between the two airlines, citing anti-competition concerns.
 The commission stated that the merger would have created a "quasi-monopoly" in Greece's air transport market, with the combined airline controlling more than 90% of the Greek domestic air transport market.
 The EC further stated its belief that the merger would lead to higher fares for four of the six million Greek and European passengers flying to and from Athens each year, with no realistic prospects that a new airline of sufficient size would enter the market to restrain the merged airline's pricing.
 Additionally, commissioner Joaquin Almunia stated that the merger would have led to higher prices and lower quality of service for Greeks and tourists traveling between Athens and the islands.
 Both carriers offered remedies in an attempt to ease concerns, though the EU believed that they would not be enough to protect travelers adequately and ease competition concerns.
 One of the remedies offered by the airlines included ceding takeoff and landing slots at Greek airports, though the commission noted that Greek airports do not suffer from the congestion observed at other European airports in previous airline mergers or alliances.

-On 21 October 2012 Aegean Airlines announced that it had struck a deal to acquire Olympic Air, pending approval by the European Commission.
+On 21 October 2012, Aegean Airlines announced that it had struck a deal to acquire Olympic Air, pending approval by the European Commission.
 On 23 April 2013, the European Commission issued a press release announcing it was starting an in-depth investigation into the proposed acquisition of Olympic Air by Aegean Airlines and announcing that the Commission will have decided by 3 September 2013.
-On 13 August 2013 it was published in the Greek media that the final decision had been delayed until 16 October 2013.
-The merger was approved by the European Commission on 9 October 2013 citing that "due to the on-going Greek crisis and given Olympic's own very difficult financial situation, Olympic would be forced to leave the market soon in any event".
+On 13 August 2013, it was published in the Greek media that the final decision had been delayed until 16 October 2013.
+The merger was approved by the European Commission on 9 October 2013, stating that "due to the on-going Greek crisis and given Olympic's own very difficult financial situation, Olympic would be forced to leave the market soon in any event".

-On 1 February 2014 Aegean Airlines took over every non-Public Service Obligation route that was previously operated by Olympic Air.
+On 1 February 2014, Aegean Airlines took over every non-Public Service Obligation route that was previously operated by Olympic Air.

+Fleet renewal and COVID-19 pandemic

+In June 2018, Aegean made an order of 30 aircraft from the Airbus A320neo family, and more specifically, 20 A320neo and 10 A321neo.
+These new aircraft would renew the company's fleet and gradually replace the older A320ceo family aircraft.

+The first A320neo with Aegean's new livery and cabin was delivered in December 2019 and had its first commercial flight in February 2020.
+The first A321neo followed in September 2020.

+In 2019, Aegean firstly expressed its interest to acquire Croatia Airlines, the Croatian flag carrier which it was planned to be privatized by the Croatian government.
+It was one of the two airlines that first expressed interest, together with Spanish regional airline Air Nostrum.
+However, due to the COVID-19 pandemic, the Croatian government decided to not go forward with the sale.